gnomehat/gnomehat/README.md

 Images, logs, network checkpoints and other output files for every experiment are saved in an easy-to-search database that shows you *exactly* which code produced every result.

-## Managing Processes

-The GnomeHat server hosts a UI on port 8086.
-When you run `gnomehat start`, the server will be started if it is not already running, and one worker will start per GPU available on your machine.
-To list all running GnomeHat processes, run `gnomehat status`.
-To stop the server and all workers, run `gnomehat stop`.

 ## How It Works

 `gnomehat_run` assumes that your current working directory is a git